Magho Viewpoint – Spectacular Cliffs Overlooking Lower Lough Erne

 • Panoramic Viewpoint – At the summit, the viewpoint offers a bird‑eye perspective across Lower Lough Erne and the surrounding lowlands.
 On clear days the vista stretches to the Atlantic coastline.

-• Wildlife Watching – The cliffs host a variety of indigenous butterflies and birds.
-Keep an eye out for peregrine falcons, skylarks and the colourful meadow brown butterfly.
+• Wildlife Watching – Keep an eye out for peregrine falcons, skylarks and the colourful meadow brown butterfly.

 • Two Starting Options – Hikers can begin at the Magho Cliffs Viewpoint carpark on Loughshore Road (which includes toilet facilities) and ascend the cliff, or start from the top in Lough Navar Forest and descend along the marked black route.